tamoshius/example-vue-project/README.md

 ```

-Take a look at some of the components (ie. `AppTitle` component).
+Take a look at some of the components (ie. `PageTitle` component).
 You'll see we import these variablese so we can use them in our component styling.

 ## Fonts and Font-Awesome